Joejiong/Joejiong/README.md

-### Hello World 👋, I'm a progammer & swimming athlete 🏊‍♂️, still fighting with bugs, just like a hard-working farmer or like a random uncle, planting seedlings in the field🌵.
+### Hello World 👋, I'm a programmer & swimming athlete 🏊‍♂️, still fighting with bugs, just like a hard-working farmer or like a random uncle, planting seedlings in the field🌵.
+_Note: This is my open-source account, which only contains open-source endeavours and is separate from proprietary entities._

 <!--
 **Joejiong/Joejiong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Baidu PaddlePaddle
+- 🔭 I was working on Baidu PaddlePaddle
 - 🌱 I’m currently learning MLsys and AI algos
 - 🤔 I’m looking for help with phd
 - 💬 Ask me about ...